A Structured Framework

 - Implementation of plans and, for existing facilities, managing change at a facility.

 Innovation can be demonstrated in a range of ways spanning the thematic areas listed above, and all approved ‘innovations’ are published for the benefit of the wider industry.

-Successful assessment results in a SABRE Rating and LPCB certification, which can be used to:
+Successful assessment results in the award of a SABRE Rating and an LPCB certificate, which can be used to:

-- Communicate the security credentials of the facility to internal and external stakeholders.
+- Communicate the security credentials of the facility to stakeholders.

-- Measure facility performance and target areas for future improvement and investment.
+- Measure performance and target areas for improvement and investment.